mvivirito/vdm1-advanced-data-management/README.md

 ### Introduction

-I am currently working on my Bachelors Degree in Computer Science at [WGU](https://www.wgu.edu/online-it-degrees/bachelors-programs.html) and this project is for the Advanced Data Managemnt coursei D191.
+I am currently working on my Bachelors Degree in Computer Science at [WGU](https://www.wgu.edu/online-it-degrees/bachelors-programs.html) and this project is for the Advanced Data Managemnt course D191.

 ## DVD Database